read Command in Linux with Examples

 Reading Password Input Securely

-When handling sensitive data, such as passwords, displaying user input on the terminal is not ideal.
-The -s option ensures that input remains hidden.
+When handling sensitive data such as passwords or API keys, displaying user input on the terminal is not ideal.
+The -s option ensures that input remains hidden from view.

 Example: Secure Password Input